staples-sparx/StaplesLabs.github.io/who-we-are.md

   manner.
 Be it at the code level, the system level or the product level.

-### Dive Deep, Invent & Simplify
+### Dive Deep & Simplify

 When applying your knowledge to challenging real world problems and pioneering new solutions, you cannot just stay at the surface, you cannot just settle for the original formulation.

-Our teams have the capacity to dive very deep, operate at all levels while stay connected to the details, and challenge prevailing assumptions when warranted.
+Our teams have the capacity to dive very deep, operate at all levels while staying connected to the details.
+This also means that we expect you to challenge prevailing assumptions when warranted, to see beyond the symptoms and pinpoint the _root_ causes.

-Leaders , and
-audit frequently.
-No task is beneath them.

-  - Identify root causes and get beyond treating symptoms

-- require innovation and invention from their teams and always find ways to simplify

-  - *Challenge prevailing assumptions* when warranted, and *suggest better approaches*

-  - Re-conceptualize issues to *discover practical solutions to hard problems*

-  - Create new ideas that prove useful

-  - *Keep us nimble by minimizing complexity and finding time to simplify*

-- focus on fundamental, not chase the latest fashion

-We strive for ingenuity and simplicity, always keeping the customer in mind.
+This capacity to dive deep, reformulate conundrums, and focus on fundamentals is a great way to discover practical solutions to hard-problems.
+But we do not stop there.
+When we are done, we relentlessly find ways to simplify.
+It is this quest for getting down to the essence, and keeping complexity under control, is what keep us nimble as we expand our scope.

 ### Passion

 SparX is filled with people who _love_ what they do, and care _intensely_ about the products they design and engineer.
+This is what gives us the drive we need, and fuels all our other values.

 ## Our Tools